vyomasystems-lab/riscv-ctb-challenge-abhinavprakash199/README.md

 - To find the bug we ran `make` command and found the loop was running infinite times, so we came out of the loop using `Ctrl+c` and `q` and tried to find the bug.

 ![Capture](https://github.com/vyomasystems-lab/riscv-ctb-challenge-abhinavprakash199/assets/120498080/e009dffd-91cf-4a1e-b913-d9cfc5a6c5b6)

+### Correcting the Bug
 - We made the following changes in the code to run the loop properly.

 ![Screenshot (2660)](https://github.com/vyomasystems-lab/riscv-ctb-challenge-abhinavprakash199/assets/120498080/b376fa14-62cd-47be-b3fb-b51293ec1422)

-### Correcting the Bug
-- Finally after running `make` the required files where generated.
+- Finally, after running `make`, the required files were generated.

 ![Screenshot (2653)](https://github.com/vyomasystems-lab/riscv-ctb-challenge-abhinavprakash199/assets/120498080/11fe0c21-7235-446c-a216-2212d3e19664)